bhuztez/wronganswer/README.rst

 .. __: ./c.py

-First is the boilerplate code
+First is the boilerplate code, to inform WrongAnswer that this is a project configuration, and make this a script

 .. code-block:: python3